One of my not-so nice dating experiences

 Thank God, I left this horrible behavior behind me.
 You‘re entitled to your own opinion and if you want to discuss it, please do so.
 Even on a date.
 Most of the times, we‘re afraid of making a negative impression on the other person, but only a few people won‘t respect you for having your own opinion and standing up for it.
 And those who don‘t are not worth your time anyway.

 - YOU ARE ENOUGH: Let go of the fear of not being good enough.
 We all have it, sometimes more often, sometimes less: Being afraid of not living up to expectations others have on us.
 You‘re enough exactly the way you are.
 Including all your flaws and imperfections.
 Nobody has the power to judge you.
 Repeat after me: I am enough.
 I am enough.
-Make that your daily favorite affirmation.
+Make that your daily favorite a"affirmation.

 - BE HONEST: Try to be always as honest as possible, even when you discuss uncomfortable topics with your partner.
 The more often you practice that, the easier it‘ll be in the future.
 If you usually avoid to discuss for example topics regarding your love life, start with something less intimidating.
 Start small.
 Once you feel comfortable enough, it‘ll be less hard.

-- FINAL THOUGHT: Your partner will embrace and adore you for who you really are and accept all flaws and imperfections, if he or she is the right person for you.
+- LASTLY: Your partner will embrace and adore you for who you really are and accept all flaws and imperfections, if he or she is the right person for you.
 This person will stand by your side and inspire and motivate you.
 If this is not the case, this person does not deserve your valuable time and effort, whatsoever, and you really should move on.
 Free yourself, so you can attract someone who treats you right.

-The benefits of authenticity in dating and relationships
+The benefits of authenticity: Having healthy relationships

 I wonder if Chris still pretends to be someone he isn‘t.
 I feel a bit sorry retrospectively that I never explained my behavior to him.
 Anyway, once you embrace your authenticity, some remarkable things will happen and you will notice the changes happening around you.
 Your environment will act differently and see you in a new light.
 This is not always comfortable and some people might even feel threatened by your sudden change.